roytang/blog/content/posts/2006/01/i-wish-i-had-something-snazzy-to-say-about-the-new-year.md

 The transition from the last year felt a bit strange to me.
 Usually, the new year is a time for letting go of the past, and looking ahead to a whole new future.
 That so perfectly described the end of the last year, as things changed around me and just naturally fell into positions where I would be able to leave them behind.
 Things changed, things I had known for a long time and taken from granted.

 I look forward to the coming year.
 A new beginning I suppose.
-I hope it&'s interesting at least.
+I hope it's interesting at least.